Center for Immigration Studies

-CIS reports and blog pieces have also been widely discredited and debunked by groups like the Immigration Policy Center and CATO Institute that criticized CIS in 2015 for exaggerating immigrant welfare use.
+CIS reports and blog pieces have also been widely discredited and debunked by such groups as the Immigration Policy Center and CATO Institute, which criticized CIS in 2015 for exaggerating immigrant welfare use.
 But a number of publications also contain bigoted language demonizing immigrants from all walks of life and making a mockery of CIS’s “pro-immigrant” tagline.

 In a 2008 blog, Jessica Vaughan decried the Temporary Protected Status (TPS) program, which provides relief for thousands of individuals who have fled war-torn nations and countries dealing with natural disasters.
 Vaughan wrote, “One legacy of TPS has been its contribution to the burgeoning street gang problem in the United States.”
 A 2008 report authored by CIS fellow David Seminara referred to immigrants as “Third-World gold-diggers.”
 In the same report, he wrote, “The use of fraudulent marriage petitions is prevalent among international terrorists.”